Estimation and Inference in Boundary Discontinuity Designs: Distance-Based Methods: Introduction

-The geometry of the boundary affects not only identification, but also bias approximation.
-We show two results.
-First, Theorem \ref{thm: Approximation Bias: Uniform Guarantee} shows that ``near'' irregular points of the assignment boundary that can occur even for a ``nice'' one-dimensional manifold $\B$ (e.g., a piecewise linear curve with a ``kink''), the $p$th order distance-based estimator $\widehat{\vartheta}(\bx)$ exhibits an irreducible bias of order $h$, no matter the polynomial order $p$ used or the amount of smoothness assumed on the location-based underlying conditional expectations $\mu_0(\bx)$ and $\mu_1(\bx)$.
-This drawback occurs because the induced distance-based population regression function $\theta_t(\bx)=\E[Y_i(t) | \d(\bX_i, \bx) = r]$ is at most Lipschitz continuous uniformly near kinks of the boundary $\B$.
-Second, Theorem \ref{thm: Approximation Bias: Smooth Boundary} shows that when the boundary $\B$ is ``nice'' and ``smooth'', the $p$th order distance-based estimator $\widehat{\vartheta}(\bx)$ exhibits the usual approximation bias of order $h^{p+1}$ from the nonparametric smoothing literature \citep[see, e.g.][and references therein]{Hardle-etal_2004_Book}.
-Our results demonstrate that the distance-based treatment effect estimator $\widehat{\vartheta}(\bx)$ can exhibit different (potentially large) biases along the boundary $\B$, depending on its local geometry (lack of ``smoothness'').
+The geometry of the boundary influences not only identification but also bias approximation.
+We establish two complementary results.
+First, Theorem \ref{thm: Approximation Bias: Uniform Guarantee} shows that near irregular points of the assignment boundary, such as kinks that may arise even when $\B$ is a well-behaved one-dimensional manifold, the $p$th-order estimator $\widehat{\vartheta}(\bx)$ exhibits an irreducible bias of order $h$, regardless of the polynomial order or the smoothness of the underlying regression functions $\mu_0(\bx)$ and $\mu_1(\bx)$.
+This phenomenon arises because the induced regression function $\theta_{t,\bx}(r)$ is at most Lipschitz continuous uniformly in neighborhoods of such irregular points.
+Second, Theorem \ref{thm: Approximation Bias: Smooth Boundary} shows that when $\B$ is smooth, the usual approximation bias of order $h^{p+1}$ from the nonparametric smoothing literature is recovered \citep{Hardle-etal_2004_Book}.
+Hence, the bias of the distance-based estimator varies along the boundary according to its local geometric features.

-These bias approximation results, which appear to be new to the literature, show that standard univariate RD methods for estimation and inference may enjoy different, unexpected properties when deployed directly to a BD design using the univariate distance $D_i(\bx)$, because the features of the assignment boundary can lead to a large misspecification bias near kinks or other irregularities of $\B$.
-The large misspecification bias we highlight when the assignment boundary is non-smooth is particularly worrisome in Geographic RD designs, where the assignment boundary can naturally exhibit many kinks or other irregularities.
-Our theoretical results thus have concrete implications for bandwidth selection, point estimation, and statistical inference in real-world applications.
+These findings imply that standard univariate RD procedures can exhibit unexpected behavior when applied to BD designs through distance-based running variables: geometric irregularities of the assignment boundary may induce substantially larger misspecification bias.
+This issue is particularly relevant in geographic RD applications, where boundaries often contain kinks or other irregularities.
+For instance, the influential work of \cite{mandelbrot1967long,mandelbrot1983fractal} has argued that geographic borders (and other shapes in nature) are fractals; see \cite{avnir1998geometry}, and references therein, for a recent discussion on this ongoing debate among mathematicians and philosophers.
+From a practical standpoint, our geometric analysis yields concrete foundational guidance for bandwidth choice, point estimation, and statistical inference.